 Antiques, collectables and recyled

 Enjoy a trip down memory lane.
-Browse the Restorers Barn in Mostyn street, then take a stroll to discover the little shops around each corner such as the Corner Store Merchants and Junkyard Mama.
+Browse the Restorers Barn in Mostyn street, then take a stroll to discover the little shops around each corner such as the Corner Store Merchants.
 Check out the Salvage Yard for the biggest range of reclaimed building materials, then head for the fascinating wall-to-wall vintage and collectables at the Castlemaine Vintage Bazaar at the Mill.

 Heritage and History